FORAGE in Melbourne’s urban landscapes, walking through woodland, billabong, wetland, parkland, and stream to the seashore of beautiful Hobsons Bay.

 Forage while walking from the ancient St Kilda Ngargee tree, a billabong woodland through Albert Park Reserve to the West Beach wetland and Hobsons Bay.

 2. HALF MOON BAY, BLACK ROCK

-This is a superb natural environment of cliffs, beachfront and existing historical and archaeological sites including middens, freshwater springs, lookouts, ochre and signature plants.
+A superb natural environment of cliffs, beachfront and existing historical and archaeological sites including tidal zone, middens, freshwater springs, lookouts, ochre, cliffs and signature plants.

 3. ELSTER CREEK TO ELWOOD BEACH